sureshramakrishna/ProtocolBuffers/README.md

 >.\protoc.exe --csharp_out=.\ \<filename>.proto
 #
-We also need to install few nuget packages for protobuf support in C#.
+We also need to install few nuget packages for protobuf support in C#. <br/>
-# Google.ProtocolBuffers uses packages that was developed by Google.
+Google.ProtocolBuffers uses packages that was developed by Google.
->Install-Package Google.Protobuf
->Install-Package Google.Protobuf.Tools
+>Install-Package Google.Protobuf <br/>Install-Package Google.Protobuf.Tools <br/>

-# DotNet.ProtocolBuffers uses packages that built in .net, this package is just a port of original google package rewritten in C#.
+DotNet.ProtocolBuffers uses packages that built in .net, this package is just a port of original google package rewritten in C#.
 >Install-Package protobuf-net